 Step 2.
 Install the CDH Bridge Roll

-StackIQ has developed software that “bridges” its core infrastructure management solution to Cloudera Standard — which comprises CDH (Cloudera’s distribution of Hadoop and related projects) and Cloudera Manager — that we’ve named the CDH Bridge Roll.
+StackIQ has developed software that “bridges” its core infrastructure management solution to Cloudera Enterprise — which comprises CDH and Cloudera Manager — that we’ve named the CDH Bridge Roll.
 One feature of our management solution is that it records several parameters about each backend node (number of CPUs, networking configuration, disk partitions, etc.) in a local database.
-The CDH Bridge Roll is used to extract relevant parameters from the StackIQ infrastructure database and pass them to Cloudera Manager via StackIQ’s infrastructure database and the Cloudera Manager API.
+After the Cluster Manager is installed and booted, it is time to download and install the CDH Bridge Roll:

 After the Cluster Manager is installed and booted, it’s time to download and install the CDH Bridge Roll:

-- On the frontend, download cdh-bridge iso from StackIQ Downloads
+- Log into the frontend as "root", download cdh-bridge iso from StackIQ Downloads.

 - Then execute the following commands:

-The frontend is now configured to interface with Cloudera Manager.
+The cluster is now configured to install Cloudera packages on all nodes.

-Before we install the backend nodes (also known as “compute nodes”), you need to ensure that all disks in the backend nodes are optimally configured for HDFS.
-During an installation of a data node, the software interacts with the disk controller to optimally configure it based on the node’s intended role.
-For data nodes, the disk controller will be configured in “JBOD mode” with each disk configured as a RAID 0, a single partition will be placed on each data disk, and a single filesystem will be created on that partition.
-For example, if a data node has one boot disk and four data disks, after the node installs and boots, you’ll see the following four filesystems on the data disks: /hadoop01, /hadoop02, /hadoop03 and /hadoop04.
-(For more information on this feature, see our blog post “Why Automation is the Secret Ingredient for Big Data”.)
+Before we install the backend nodes (also known as compute nodes), we want to ensure that all disks in the backend nodes are optimally configured for HDFS.
+During an installation of a data node, our software interacts with the disk controller to optimally configure it based on the node’s intended role.
+For data nodes, the disk controller will be configured in “JBOD mode” with each disk configured as a RAID 0, a single partition will be placed on each data disk and a single file system will be created on that partition.
+For example, if a data node has one boot disk and 4 data disks, after the node installs and boots, you’ll see the following 4 file systems on the data disks: /hadoop01, /hadoop02, /hadoop03 and /hadoop04.

-You don’t want to reconfigure the controller and reformat disks on every installation, so you need to instruct the StackIQ Cluster Manager to perform this task the next time the backend nodes install.
-You do this by setting an attribute (“nukedisks”) with the rocks command line:
+Now we don’t want to reconfigure the controller and reformat disks on every installation, so we need to instruct the StackIQ Cluster Manager to perform this task the next time the backend nodes install.
+We do this by setting an attribute (“nukedisks”) with the rocks command line:

 # rocks set appliance attr compute nukedisks true

-Log into the frontend http://:7180 (where ‘’ is the FQDN of your StackIQ Cluster Manager) with username ‘admin’ and password ‘admin’.
+Login to the frontend http://FQDN:7180 (where ‘’ is the FQDN of your StackIQ Cluster Manager) with username admi’ and password ‘admin’.
 Cloudera Manager will take you through a full CDH install.
 When you are done, you will have a working Hadoop instance on your cluster capable of running Hadoop-based analysis.
 You can see the full step-by-step install guide here.